LibreLens/lens/README.md

 Packages are not code signed which may be a problem on Windows or Mac computers if you are not able to elevate priviledges.
 For code signed packages, a mac/windows developer account is neccessary.
 If you are able to provide the necessary resources for code signing, please let me know in the respective issue for [windows](https://github.com/LibreLens/lens/issues/9) or [mac](https://github.com/LibreLens/lens/issues/5)

+You can also have a look at https://github.com/MuhammedKalkan/OpenLens, which is the original inspiration of the github actions.

 # Build Lens on your own system